brongo/recolorHelper/README.md

 ### Option 1: Drag & Drop

-1. Place "recolorHelper.exe" and "recolorHelperAuto.bat" in the same folder.
+1. Drag & drop the .decl file -or- folder you want to modify onto "recolorHelper.exe"
-2. Drag & drop the .decl file -or- folder you want to modify onto "recolorHelperAuto.bat" - NOT onto the .exe.
+2. If dragging a single file, it will be edited automatically.
+No output will be shown.
 3. If dragging a folder, manual confirmation will be required.
 Follow the instructions in the command prompt.

 ### Option 2: Command Line